bishtanuj/Machine_Learning_Algorithms/K - Nearest Neighbour/README.md

 * The algorithm is used both for classification and regression.
 * In case of outliers or class inbalance problems, KNN can give inaccurate result.
 * The distance matrix used in KNN is euclidian distance, which is used to calculate the distance between any two points.

+## Advantages of KNN
+1. KNN is easy to implement.
+2. It requires only two parameter, value of K and the distance function.
+3. New data can be added easily because it is a lazy learner, because it does no training at all when you supply the training data.
+At the training time, all it is doing is storing the complete dataset, but it doesn't do any calculation at this point.
+4. No assumption about the data.
+5. Quick calculation time.